sebastianbarros1976/Skin-Cancer-Detection/README.md

 ## Dataset

-The dataset used for this project can be found on various platforms like Kaggle.
-Ensure you have the images organized into appropriate directories (e.g., `train`, `val`, `test`).
+The dataset used for this project is the [Skin Cancer: Malignant vs. Benign](https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign/data) dataset from Kaggle.

-1. Download the dataset and extract it into a directory named `data`.
+1. Download the dataset from Kaggle and extract it into a directory named `data`.

     ```bash
-    kaggle datasets download -d <dataset-id>
+    kaggle datasets download -d fanconic/skin-cancer-malignant-vs-benign
-    unzip <dataset-file>.zip -d data
+    unzip skin-cancer-malignant-vs-benign.zip -d data
     ```

 ## Model Architecture